Skip to main content

 Existing Transportation System

-Karachi is enormous and vast and comes among the largely populated cities of the world.
-Traveling is a major need of every city , people travel everyday to work, to learn, to shop and do many other daily life chores.
+Karachi is enormous and vast and comes among the largest populated cities in the world.
+Traveling is a major need of every city, people travel every day to work, learn, shop, and do many other daily life chores.
 Everyone wants to get to their destination quickly and safely with spending the least traveling cost.
 Hence a good transportation system is an essential need of every city.

-The transportation sector of any city greatly affects the economic and industrial development of a city.
+The transportation sector of any city dramatically affects the economic and industrial development of the city.
 It would not be saying too much that people depend on roads for their survival.

 Also See: Types of Roads